airwallex/payouts-web-sdk/README.md

   }
 });

-// If you only like to collect bankDetails
-// Requires conditions fields are all provided const beneficiaryComponentElement = sdk.createElement('beneficiaryForm',{
+// When you have a preferred payment_method and local_clearing_system and only needs to collect bank details, you need to provide default values for the beneficiary bank conditions const beneficiaryComponentElement = sdk.createElement('beneficiaryForm',{
   defaultValues: {
     beneficiary: {